vorburger/openstack-devstack-opendaylight-vagrant/README.md

 How?
 ----

-The very first time, one time install required Vagrant plugins (or comment out synced_folder type: sshfs in Vagrantfile):
+The very first time, one time install required Vagrant plugins:

     sudo dnf install zlib-devel libvirt-devel
     gem install nokogiri -v '1.6.8.1'
     vagrant plugin install vagrant-sshfs

+If you are having any trouble with this, you can alternatively also just comment out the "synced_folder type: sshfs" in the Vagrantfile.
+This (vagrant-sshfs) is only used to keep a .dnf-cache/ dir outside the VM, so that frequent vagrant up & vagrant destroy are faster.
+So you can forget about it (by commenting out the use of sshfs), if you don't mind waiting a moment longer for the dnf in the VM.

 Now get an OpenDaylight distribution on your host (not in the VM); either by DL a package, or build a local development env, for example: